Skip to main content

 WWW

-The World Wide Web: a system of interlinked web pages accessed via the Internet.
+The World Wide Web.
+A system of interlinked pages accessed via the Internet.

 XML